poupou-web3/sybil-scorer/README.md

 ## Additional Data

-Some data for an easier use of the package in the context of Gitcoin grants are made available on ocean.
+Some data for easier use of the package in the context of Gitcoin grants are made available on Ocean market.

 ### Ethereum Transaction Data